syrusnfs/Spectre-/README.md

 ## Production Deployment

-Spectre includes an automated installation script for production environments:
+Spectre includes an automated installation script for production deployments:

 ```bash
 # Run as root